 About me

 I am a postdoctoral fellow in computational biology in the department of Developmental Biology and Stem Cells at the Institut de Génétique et de Biologie Moléculaire et Cellulaire mentored by Nacho Molina.
-For my postdoctoral research I have been developing biophysical models of transcription factor binding for the Ikaros family proteins.
-I have also been studying the dynamics of gene regulation during the cell cycle in pluripotent stem cells.
+For my postdoctoral research I have been developing biophysical models of the dynamics of mRNA biogenesis during the cell cycle.

-Previously I was a postdoctoral fellow in the Department of Systems Biology and the Laboratory of Systems Pharmacology at Harvard Medical School mentored by Peter Sorger.
+Previously, I was a postdoctoral fellow in the Department of Systems Biology and the Laboratory of Systems Pharmacology at Harvard Medical School mentored by Peter Sorger.
 I was analyzing multi-omics datasets such as genomics, transcriptomics, and proteomics, to understand the pharmacologic response of cancer cells to therapeutic compounds.
-I am also interested in developing computational methods and tools for bioinformatics datasets.
+I was also developing computational methods and machine learning methodologies pertinent to bioinformatics datasets.